yuiseki/yuiseki/README.md

 ## Skils
 - Linux
   - Experience more than 20 years
+- Shellscript
+  - Experience more than 10 years
 - HTML/CSS
   - Experience more than 20 years
-- Shellscript
+- Javascript
-  - Experience more than 10 years
+  - Experience more than 15 years
 - Ruby
   - Experience more than 10 years
 - Ruby on Rails
   - Experience more than 10 years
 - Python
-  - Experience more than 10 years
-- Javascript
   - Experience more than 10 years
 - Java
   - Experience more than 5 years